Haringey Huskies: Formation

 This announcement was not without controversy as Racers owner David Richards Jnr would claim that the franchise had been stolen from him by the Huskies ownership.
 The EIHA would later state that this was not the case and that the Racers were unable to compete due to a "breakdown in the relationship between themselves and Alexandra Palace, which includes substantial monies still owed", and as such they approved the Huskies filling the slot left by the Racers.
 The first player signed to the Huskies was former Racer Stuart Appleby.

 The Huskies faced the Basingstoke Buffalo in their maiden game, suffering a 6–3 loss, however, due to the Buffalo fielding an ineligible player, this result was overturned and the Huskies declared the victors.
 During this game, Ben Osborne scored the first goal in franchise history.

-In the 2020 Wilkinson cup (NIHL south 2) the huskies came top, winning the cup.
+In the 2020 Wilkinson Cup (NIHL South 2) the Huskies came out on top, winning the cup.